TowerBuilders/NVM-Advanced-Storage-Objects/README.md

 ### Background

-In Ontology, the neovm prevents arrays from holding more than [1024 items](https://github.com/ontio/ontology/blob/e499b33d2383a0e8905a48146603e7aec90b8e90/vm/neovm/params.go#L26).
+NVM prevents arrays from holding more than [1024 items](https://github.com/ontio/ontology/blob/e499b33d2383a0e8905a48146603e7aec90b8e90/vm/neovm/params.go#L26).

-The `PackedList` is used to store more than 1024 items in a structure in Ontology smart contracts.
+The `PackedList` is used to store more than 1024 items in a structure in NVM smart contracts.

 The `PackedList` is limited that it can only hold 7 layers.
 That caps its storage at:
 ```